theodi/open-data-licensing/guides/reusers-guide.md

 * If your application uses several datasets, then consider displaying an attribution link next to a logical grouping of data items.
 For example if you display an "infobox" that provides some additional metadata, then include an attribution link in the footer of the infobox.
 Copyright notices might still be included in the page footer
 * If your application draws on many different datasets then add a [colophon](http://en.wikipedia.org/wiki/Colophon_(publishing)) page that attributes each of the datasets in turn, including copyright notices.
 * If your application consumes multiple datasets but doesn't display the results directly to users then you should still include attribution, again on a colophon or "about" page
+* If you are redistributing data, then ensure that copyright notices provided by the publisher are preserved, e.g. in a `COPYRIGHT` file in your dataset distribution.

 Even when your application only uses one or a few datasets you should consider adding a colophon page that provides additional detail on the datasets you're using and how you're using them.
 This page makes a good location to include copyright notices and perhaps a dataset citation that can clearly reference your data sources.